 The Vancouver Aboriginal Friendship Centre Society (VAFCS) has been providing programs and services to the Vancouver community for over 50 years.
 Their mission is to:

 "To provide practical tools for accomplishing our visionary ends through socio economic programs and services that empowers self reliance; responsibility; success and prosperity, for all urban Aboriginal individuals, family and community."

 VAFCS helps Aboriginal People making a transition to the urban community.
 Their support programs include health and welfare, social services, human rights, culture, education, and recreation, while promoting equality.
-If you need any assistance or to find out more about any of their services, you can visit their contact us page, or call 604-251-4844.
+If you need any assistance or to find out more about any of their services, you can visit their website or call 604-251-4844.

 We invite you to join us by honouring and remembering all the lost children and survivors of Residential schools, their families, and their communities for National Day for Truth and Reconciliation on September 30, 2022.